TMDU-AI/workshop2022/README.md

 In addition, the "AI Strategy 2019" presented by the government in 2019 sets a goal of having about 500,000 people, equivalent to all university and technical college students for one year, acquire beginner-level mathematics, data science, and AI by 2025.
 Since 2020, Tokyo Medical and Dental University (TMDU) has been selected as the only cooperating institution in the medical and dental field of the consortium and is striving to spread and develop data science education in the medical field.

 This repository distributes materials of previous workshops and courses conducted by this project in TMDU.
-According to the license guidelines, the following materials can be used freely.
+According to the MIT license, the following materials can be used freely.
 If you have used the following materials in your classes at your educational institution, please be sure to answer the questionnaire on the first slide of each material.

 Materials